 I have also seen many home recording kits built on bookshelves to support them without a formal studio recording desktop.
 Imagination in-home recording studio setup building is essential.

 If your budget will allow it, or as I mentioned earlier you’re willing to pay it off a little at a time, you can look for studio surfaces, workstations, and studio desks to fit your design.

 Which Computer Should I Use?

-There’s Mac, PC or custom made options to choose from.
+There are Mac, PC or custom-made options to choose from.
 How much memory?
 What chip?
 Hard drive?
 External ports?
-Cable types allowed?
+Are cable types allowed?
 Adaptors needed?
 Also, somewhere to back up your files online Cloud storage?
 What are the minimum requirements for a home recording studio?

 Because technology is changing in between my keystrokes, it is difficult to recommend a specific computer.
 It’s also a question of personal preference.
 This question is best answered by asking yourself again; what are my home recordings going to be used for?
 However, if you’d like some advice, we have an in-depth guide on how to build the perfect computer for production!